 One windy day in 1844, Thoreau went fishing with a friend.
 On the way back, the duo stopped by the water in order to cook a meal.
 A spark from their campfire set a nearby patch of dry grass ablaze, resulting in a massive blaze spanning 300 acres.
 The fire was put out before it reached the town of Concord, but for years after that, people mocked Thoreau, calling him “woods burner.”

 Although publicly he claimed otherwise, Thoreau felt lost.
 Wracked with guilt and struggling to overcome his damaged reputation, he tried to plot out his next steps.
-His friend, the poet William Ellery Channing, wrote to him in a letter: “I see nothing for you in this earth but that field which I once christened "Briars"; go out upon that, build yourself a hut, & there begin the grand process of devouring yourself alive. … Eat yourself up; you will eat nobody else, nor anything else.”
+His friend, the poet William Ellery Channing, wrote to him in a letter: “I see nothing for you in this earth but that field which I once christened 'Briars'; go out upon that, build yourself a hut, & there begin the grand process of devouring yourself alive. … Eat yourself up; you will eat nobody else, nor anything else.”

-Four months later, he was living in a cabin in the woods.
+Four months later, Thoreau was living in a cabin in the woods.
 His experiment was to “live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”

 In Thoreau’s time, the local forests had been depleted by Concord’s rapid growth, the construction of the railroad, and the expansion of agriculture.
 Emerson purchased the land surrounding Walden Pond in an attempt to save the lot's trees.
 (Today, thanks to reforestation efforts, there are more trees around the Massachusetts town than there were in the 1840s.)

 Thoreau borrowed an axe and chopped down pine trees to clear a place for his house.
 Then he bought a shanty from another man and recycled the boards, pulling out nails and letting them bleach in the sun.
 He enlisted friends, including Emerson, Channing, and Louisa May Alcott’s father, Bronson Alcott, to raise the frame and set the roof.
 The result was a shingled cabin, 10 feet wide by 15 feet long, boasting two windows, a garret, closet, and fireplace.
 Behind the house was an outhouse and a woodshed made from scraps.
 Thoreau used the pond as his bathtub and the spring for his drinking water.
-He calculated that the construction of his cabin cost him $28.12-1/2.
+He calculated that the construction of his cabin cost him about $28.12.

 Thoreau was one of the first major thinkers to write about conservation issues.
 One of his disciples was John Muir, founder of the Sierra Club, who in 1903 convinced Theodore Roosevelt to make Yosemite the first national park.

 The National Endowment for the Arts gave University of Southern California’s Game Innovation Lab a $40,000 grant to create a video game based on the book.
 Walden, A Game is a first person simulation of Thoreau’s time in the woods.
 Users can “follow in his footsteps, surviving in the woods by finding food and fuel and maintaining their shelter and clothing.”
 No word if you can stop by Emerson’s house for tea.
 It's currently available to play on Macs, PCs, and PlayStation 4 and will soon be available for Xbox users.